Affiliate links on Android Authority may earn us a commission. Learn more.

 Cons

-- Extra space and tough to mount — Flat TVs occupy relatively little space, especially if you mount them on your walls.
-Curved TVs protrude along every axis, and may not be mountable at all, depending on the TV and your room situation.
+- Extra space and tough to mount — Flat TVs occupy relatively little space, especially if you mount them on a wall.
+Curved TVs protrude along every axis and may not be mountable at all, depending on the TV and your room situation.

 - Glare — We’ve said it before, but it bears repeating that glare is a curved TV killer.
 It’s almost impossible to find that sweet spot unless you turn all your lights off.
 Even then, you can’t always block light from outside your home.

 - Size matters — Most of the benefits associated with curved TVs require the biggest screen possible.
-Ideally, you want the curve to fill your peripheral vision.
-You can of course sit as close as you would with a monitor, but that’s impractical on multiple levels.
+You ideally want the curve to fill your peripheral vision.
+You could sit as close as you would with a monitor, but that’s impractical on multiple levels.

 What are your curved TV options?